 ISSN Number: 1557-4660

 Since 2002, the Journal has gone through a number of different citation formats.
-In 2016 the Journal moved to unify the article database and is presently assigning correct metadata to all articles.
+In 2016 the Journal moved to unify the article database and assign correct metadata to all articles.

 The earliest articles listed simply author, title and date of publication.
 The Journal began publishing the Newsletter in late 2008 as a means to organize our increasing output into volumes and issues.
 Lacking page numbers in online format, the system assigned consecutive numbers to each article per issue.
 Subsequent articles contain a recommended citation at the end of the article.